-Studio 804 is a yearlong, comprehensive educational opportunity for graduate students who are entering the final year of the Masters of Architecture program at the University of Kansas School of Architecture, Design & Planning.
+Studio 804 is a yearlong, comprehensive educational opportunity for graduate students who are entering the final year of the Masters of Architecture program at the University of Kansas School of Architecture & Design.
 During each academic year, students enrolled in this full-time class design and construct a building of great technical sophistication.
 Please visit Studio 804's website to view project portfolios and read more about the program.

 To enroll in the program students must already be in their final year of the M.Arch I program.
 Transfer or international students must be admitted into either the M.Arch II or M.Arch III degree programs.